EIP-DeckedOut-Orga/eip-visual-editor-package/README.md

 npm run docs:watch
 ```

-Documentation is automatically generated and deployed to GitHub Pages on every push to the main branch.
+Documentation is automatically generated and deployed to the server on every push to the main branch.

 ## Development